cnoe-io/idpbuilder/docs/pluggable-packages.md

 ## Proposal

 This document proposes the following:
-- Make ArgoCD a hard requirement.
+- Make ArgoCD a hard requirement for now.
 - Define packages as Argo CD Applications (Helm, Kustomize, and raw manifests)
 - Use a more configurable Git server, Gitea.
 - Imperative pipelines for configuring packages are handled with ArgoCD resource hooks.

+In this implementation, we will make ArgoCD the technology of choice.
+However, we will strive to maintain separation between packages and specific CD technologies (Argo) to allow for future CD plug-ability.

 ![git](images/git.png)